nirtusbro/test/source/source/generic/GenericFigure.rst

 .. java:constructor:: public GenericFigure(String name, IPlayer player, IFigureStack figureStack, IBoardElement boardElement, IBoard board)
    :outertype: GenericFigure

-   Konstruktor genericke figure
+   Generic figure constructor

-   :param name: Ime figure
+   :param name: Name of the figure
-   :param player: Vlasnik figure
+   :param player: Owner of the figure
-   :param figureStack: Stek figura na kome se nalazi figura
+   :param figureStack: Figure stack to which this figure belongs to
-   :param boardElement: Element table na kome se nalazi figura
+   :param boardElement: Board element where this figure is placed
-   :param board: Tabla na kojoj se nalazi figura
+   :param board: The board where this figure is placed

 Methods
 -------